arildj78/OpenFieldMill/README.md

 # The Open Field Mill Project
-The Open Field Mill project is an open source project created to study and measure the buildup of electrostatic charge.
+The Open Field Mill Project is an open source project created to study and measure the buildup of electrostatic charge.
 Ultimately the device will be used to make high quality measurements on a full-size helicopter to assess the effectiveness of electrostatic discharge devices and assess the dangers associated